Menu

 • Academic support for faculty positions and student training related to non-molecular, organism taxonomy was declining.

-To develop the program, NABS selected an eleven member subcommittee of the Technical Information Committee that convened in January 2002, supported and funded by the United States Environmental Protection Agency (U.S. EPA), to discuss the initiative to certify taxonomists.
+To develop the program, NABS selected an 11-member subcommittee of the Technical Information Committee that convened in January 2002, supported and funded by the United States Environmental Protection Agency (U.S. EPA), to discuss the initiative to certify taxonomists.
 A discussion paper describing this initiative was published in the Spring 2002 NABS Bulletin (Volume 19, Number 1).
-Following review of this document, the concept was presented to the NABS Executive Committee at the 2003 annual meeting in Athens, Georgia.
+Following the review of this document, the concept was presented to the NABS Executive Committee at the 2003 annual meeting in Athens, Georgia.

 Program Structure